 For centuries now the world has called cricket ‘the gentleman’s game’.
 But with Harmanpreet Kaur from the Indian women’s cricket team winning one feat after the other, cricket has become a game for all.
 In 2018 she became the first Indian woman to secure a century in a Women’s Twenty20 International match and in 2019 she became the first Indian to play 100 international Twenty20 matches.

 The bottom line — 2019-2020 has truly been a year for women in sports to shine.
 And we hope to see many more young girls (and boys too!) actively participate in sports to stay fit and cherish the spirit of sportsmanship.
+Sports can be fun but did you know that there are a lot of unusual sports out there that you probably never knew about?

 Did you enjoy reading this?
 Check out more such fun factoids from The learning Tree Blog: